Mudb0y/YAARC/README.md

 I managed to successfully make a very basic authentication library which checks for a saved refresh token, and if none is found it authenticates through Reddit's API.

-I'm able to print submitions via commandline, but I'm not able to display them in a list.
-I'm a WX newbie though so I'm sure I'll figure it out someday.
+For now I managed to display submitions from R/Test in a list.
+After I implement displaying of the body text I will actually display the contents of a users front-page.

 ## Why?